GoogleCloudPlatform/professional-services/examples/dialogflowcx-private-webhook-example/README.md

 ### Configure DialogFlow CX Agent
 Configure your Dialogflow CX agent:
 - [Configure the Dialgoflow agent webhook](https://cloud.google.com/dialogflow/cx/docs/concept/webhook#sd) to use Service Directory for private network access.
-The webhook URL is `https://webhook.internal/weebhook`.
+  - The webhook URL is `https://webhook.internal/weebhook`.
+  - Upload the `DER` self-signed certificate created.
 - Configure the Dialogflow intent to use the configured webhook.

 ## Test your Agent - Webhook interaction